Student Services

 All colleges offer Merit scholarships.
 Contact your school of choice if you have a competitive GPA and SAT/ACT score.
 Apply early!!!!

-Although most scholarships are merit-based, the Universities sponsoring the scholarships also have NEED-based programs in place to help low-income and first-generation college students!
+Although most scholarships are merit-based, the universities sponsoring the scholarships also have NEED-based programs in place to help low-income and first-generation college students!
 More info on need-based programs will be available throughout the semester

 Merit-Based